-In addition to providing a comprehensive survey of Western art from the Renaissance to the present day, the course offers a range of optional modules including Art in Wales, Art/Sound, Gothic Imagination, Rethinking Impressionism, as well as Curating an Exhibition.

-We are the only institution in Wales offering undergraduate degrees in Art History.
+In addition to providing a survey of Western art from the Renaissance to the present day, the course offers a range of optional modules such as Art in Wales, Gothic Imagination, Rethinking Impressionism, and Curating an Exhibition.
+You will have the opportunity to research and stage an exhibition for our public galleries, and to experience creative practices at first hand as part of the Methods and Materials for Art Historians module.
+Aberystwyth is the only university in Wales offering undergraduate degrees in art history.